George Creed: Other roles

 Creed held various positions with a range of organisations including as director of the Gladstone Ports Corporation, as a member of the Gladstone Economic and Industry Board, as chairman of the Gladstone-Calliope Counter Disaster Committee, president of The Old Station Flying Club and as a member of the Gladstone-Calliope Aerodrome Board.

 Creed was a volunteer fire fighter with the rural fire brigade for over 45 years, for which he received the Volunteer Medal.

 He was also a pilot, obtaining his fixed-wing license in 1986.
 He is credited with establishing The Old Station Fly-in and Air Show in 1992, as an event to raise money for the Royal Flying Doctor Service and the Capricorn Helicopter Rescue Service.

 Death

-Creed died just over two months later on 29 November 2010 at Rockhampton Mater Hospital, prompting a range of tributes from community and political leaders including Kevin Rudd, Anna Bligh, Paul Neville, Liz Cunningham and Ken O'Dowd.
+Creed died on 29 November 2010 at Rockhampton Mater Hospital, prompting a range of tributes from community and political leaders including Kevin Rudd, Anna Bligh, Paul Neville, Liz Cunningham and Ken O'Dowd.

 His funeral was held on "The Old Station" which was attended by numerous notable dignitaries.
 Creed was then buried on his property, "Langmorn".